create and display a plot for a WorldMap object

 (optional) keyword options of the form option=value, where option can be colorantarctica, colors, grid, projection, watercolor, or mapdata

-(optional) standard keyword plot options, as explained on the plot,options help page
+(optional) standard keyword plot options, as explained on the plot,options help page for 2D projections or on the plot3d,options help page for 3D projections

 colors : specifies the set of colors that are used for the plot. colors is either a list of colors in formats recognized by ColorTools, a string which must be the name of a palette, or a ColorTools[Palette] object.
 The default is to use the Patchwork palette.